Everywhere you look nowadays, you’re likely to find someone extolling the many health benefits of the “green superfood” kale.

 In other words, our diet has a profound effect on the level of inflammation in our gut and on our chances of getting colon cancer.
 While environmental and genetic factors may also play a role in the likelihood of our developing cancer, what this study shows is that eating locally sourced, non-irradiated and non-GMO plant-based foods such as kale, broccoli, and other cruciferous vegetables can be a very effective form of prevention.

-Unfortunately, we can’t change the genetic factors we’ve inherited from our parents that predispose us to various diseases, including cancer.
-However, we can reduce our risk by regularly consuming a diet rich in vegetables and fruits, which has been previously shown to lower the likelihood of multiple cancers, especially those affecting our digestive tract.
+Unfortunately, we can’t change the genes we’ve inherited from our parents that might predispose us to various diseases, including cancer.
+However, we know that based upon the science of epigenetics, we can change the expression of those genes and greatly reduce our risk by regularly consuming a diet rich in vegetables and fruits, which has been previously shown to lower the likelihood of multiple cancers, especially those affecting our digestive tract.

 Thank you Ty.